 What duties does a trustee have under Idaho law?

 A trustee must act in good faith, in the interests of beneficiaries, and with reasonable care.
 Duties include loyalty, impartiality, prudent investment, and proper accounting.
 Breach of duty may lead to personal liability.
 It is crucial that you pick the right person as a trustee.
+The trustee manages the trust assets and makes distributions according to the trust terms.
+This person should be someone you trust completely, as they will have significant responsibility over your estate.

 Contact Our Boise Trust Lawyer Today